 - 1. Circumstances of Absences Definitions.
 The circumstances for all absences from school will be identified as School Excused or Not School Excused.
 Absences should be cleared through the Principal's office in advance whenever possible.
 All absences, except for illness and/or death in the family, require advance approval. - a.
 School Excused.
 Any of the following circumstances that lead to an absence will be identified as a School Excused absence, provided the required attendance procedures have been followed: - (1) Impossible or impracticable barriers outside the control of the parent or child prevent a student from attending school.
-The parent must provide the school with documentation to demonstrate the absence was beyond the control of the parent or child.
-This could include, but is not limited to documented illness, court, death of a family member, or suspension. - (2) Other absences as determined by the principal or the principal's designee. - b.
+The parent may be required to provide the school with documentation to demonstrate the absence was beyond the control of the parent or child.
+This could include, but is not limited to documented illness (including physical or mental illness), court, death of a family member, or suspension. - (2) Other absences as determined by the principal or the principal's designee. - b.
 Not School Excused.
-Absences that are not school excused may result in a report to the county attorney and may be classified as follows: - (1) Parent acknowledged absences are those in which the parent communicated with the school in the prescribed manner that the child is absent and is the parent's responsibility for the extent of the school day.
-This includes, but is not limited to, illness, vacations, and medical appointments. - (2) Other absences are those in which the parent has not communicated a reason for the student's absence.
+Absences that are not school-excused may result in a report to the county attorney and may be classified as follows: - (1) Parent-acknowledged absences are those in which the parent communicated with the school in the prescribed manner that the child is absent and is the parent's responsibility for the extent of the school day.
+This includes vacations or other events that do not meet the criteria for a School Excused absence.

+(2) Other absences are those in which the parent has not communicated a reason for the student's absence.

-2. Absence Procedure.
-In its Student Information System, the District may identify many different codes that provide greater definition to the circumstances of a child's absence, but all of the codes need to be identified to parents and students as fitting into one of the above defined absence circumstances.
+- 2. Absence Procedure.
+In its Student Information System, the District may identify many different codes that provide greater definition to the circumstances of a child's absence, but all of the codes need to be identified to parents and students as fitting into one of the above-defined absence circumstances. - 3.
+Mandatory Ages of Attendance.
+A child is of mandatory age if the child will reach age 6 prior to January 1 of the then-current school year and has not reached 18 years of age.